uvalib/100objects/README.md

 [travis-image]: https://travis-ci.org/uvalib/100objects.svg?branch=master
 [travis-url]: https://travis-ci.org/uvalib/100objects

+## Designers/Developers

+The underlying templates used so far for exhibitions have the [Flex Layout Attribute](http://progressivered.com/fla/) for responsive design and laying out the content.

 ## Content Writers
 1. Edit the files in the [master branch](https://github.com/uvalib/100objects/tree/master)
 2. Build will automatically begin